Debating is a bit like acting, in that debaters are always in role.

 You do not need to rebut the previous speaker in the way that all the other speakers except for the first one have.
 Instead, your job is to sum up the debate, summarising the whole of your case and rebutting the whole of the opposition's.

-Summarise the cases made by both your side and the opposition, showing where you clash (see our earlier post on the point of clash), and showing why your side has won that clash.
+Summarise the cases made by both your side and the opposition, showing where you clash (see this article on the point of clash), and showing why your side has won that clash.

 'The proposition have argued that ... however, we say that ... / we have argued that ... the opposition claim that ... however, this is not the case because ....'
 Spend slightly longer on your side of the case and, of course, make it sound better.
 You do have to refer to the first and second speakers on your side, and make their arguments sound good, even though you are competing against them.
 Don't worry about this; doing it well will earn you points from the judges.